ftsiboe/GH-Agric-Productivity-Lab/replications/tech_inefficiency_financial_inclusion/README.md

-# Financial Inclusion and Credit Access Linkages To Farm Technology Adoption and its Efficient Use
+# Financial Inclusion and Credit Impacts on Crop Production in Ghana

 For details about the project and its broader context, please refer to the main [GH-Agric-Productivity-Lab README](../README.md) in the repository's root.